forestofDolGuldur/write-ups/foreign-program.md

 link to the challenge: https://app.cyber-edu.co/challenges/98d79d7e-62e1-410f-9b05-d9ce0fb73dca?tenant=unbreakable

-In this ctf, we have a memory dump file, named foreign-program.dmp.
-The tools that I use are Volatiliy 2 and 3
+In this ctf, we have a memory dump, named foreign-program.dmp.
+The tools that I've used are Volatiliy 2 and 3

 **Q1.
 What is the name of the base operating system?Format flag: lowercase,no space**